 The emergence regime over the tidal cycle is an important factor structuring this, and other, intertidal biotopes.
 An increase in emergence may lead to shallow pools drying out, greater exposure to air temperatures with corresponding fluctuations in water temperature and changes in salinity following evaporation or dilution by rainfall.
 Mobile species within this biotope could relocate to preferred shore heights but an increase or decrease in abundance of predators and grazers may alter the structure of the assemblage.
-Connor et al., (2004) report that this biotope occurs throughout the eulittoral zone and therefore it is likely to have some tolerance for increased or decreased emergence.
+Connor et al. (2004) report that this biotope occurs throughout the eulittoral zone and therefore it is likely to have some tolerance for increased or decreased emergence.

-Occurrence of encrusting coralline algae seems to be critically determined by exposure to air and sunlight and this group are considered sensitive to desiccation (Dethier, 1994).
-Colonies survive in damp conditions under algal canopies or in pools but not on open rock where desiccation effects are important.
+The occurrence of encrusting coralline algae is critically determined by exposure to air and sunlight.
+Colonies survive in damp conditions under algal canopies or in pools but not on the open rock where desiccation is important.
 Increased emergence leading to drying out of shallow pools would reduce habitat suitability for this group.
-Spore release by the crusting coralline Lithophyllum incrustans is triggered by small changes in salinity and temperature and therefore changes in emergency may alter patterns in reproduction and recruitment (see relevant pressures for further information).
-However, this species does occur both high and low in the intertidal (Edyvean & Ford, 1986) and presumably such impacts are limited
+Spore release by the crusting coralline Lithophyllum incrustans is triggered by small changes in salinity and temperature and therefore changes in emergence may alter patterns in reproduction and recruitment (see relevant pressures for further information).
+However, this species does occur both high and low in the intertidal (Edyvean & Ford, 1986) and presumably, such impacts are limited